 There was a stepladder at the side of the nose.
 Siobhan climbed up it.
 It was about fifteen feet high and she felt slightly vertiginous, but the ladder was stable.
 At the top was a cockpit very like that of a jet fighter; the pilot entered from above and it was covered by a canopy.
 It had a yoke, a throttle and what looked like an ejector seat.
 Its instrument panel was a black screen.
 She had visited the Martian reproduction vehicle in

-sophisticated electronic display it had, that it looked like a sheet of black
+remembered the sophisticated electronic display it had, that it looked like a

-Force for twelve years and I never saw anything close to this!
-It has limited
+was in the Army Air Force for twelve years and I never saw anything close to

-weaponry that looks purely defensive.
-I'd say this is built primarily for
+this.
+It has limited weaponry that looks purely defensive.
+I'd say this is

 "A spy-plane?" asked somebody else.
 "How fast is it?
 How high can it fly?"

 "We don't know anything about its performance." said Clane.
 "We just found it like this."

 At the rear of the hangar were some doors that led down corridors.
 The electricity was off, but the troops had set up portable lanterns inside the building, connected by lines of wire.
 The passageway led to several nondescript offices and workshops; and it ended in a flight of stairs leading down to a large hall in the upper basement level.
 It was closed off at one end by a set of giant double doors similar to those Siobhan had once seen in a documentary film about a nuclear bunker.
 These doors seemed to be the focus of attention for the taskforce's engineers.
 A group of them were clustered in front of the wall of steel conferring with each other.
 "What's behind these doors?"
 Siobhan asked her father after she had pulled him to one side.

 "That's a damn good question, Siobhan; and it's what we're trying to find out." he answered.
 "They must have shut them when we invaded the place last year.
 When I worked here I was never shown this part of the base so I have no idea what's in there."